THE STORY OF THE 1930s YELLOW COACH AMERICAN DOUBLE-DECKERS

 In New York, the new buses quickly became a symbol of the city.
 Their length and size led them to being christened the Queen Marys, after the world’s largest liner, which had recently begun transatlantic services.
 Also painted green up to the waist and cream up to the roof, their side slogan was ‘See New York – The Wonder City’.

-In the late 1930s General Motors was developing the combination of the two cycle diesel engine and torque converter transmission.
-The last FACCo bus, number 2124, went back to Pontiac in 1939 to be fitted with a 6-71 Detroit Diesel engine and a Spicer automatic transmission, in place of its petrol engine and semi-automatic gearbox.
+The last FACCo bus, number 2124, went back to Pontiac in 1939 to be fitted with the diesel engine and automatic transmission combination, in place of its petrol engine and semi-automatic gearbox.
 It ran for a period in Philadelphia, before returning to New York.

 It probably also ran in Chicago because CMC converted all 40 of its second batch of 720s to diesel-hydraulic in 1941, whereas only 25 FACCo examples were converted.